2023 Solar Incentives Guide for Emeryville, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
-If you have in place a net metering agreement with your Emeryville utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.
+• Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you've signed a net metering agreement with your Emeryville utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in others you may get refunded a percentage of the value.

 Best Regional Coverage